ngexp/hydrator/README.md

 }
 ```
 ## Snake case to camel case
-Property names are often formatted as snake_case in things like database columns and similar.
-Those are automatically converted to the camelCase naming convention through the supplied adapters.

-So user_id is converted to userId, user_has_email is converted to userHasEmail etc.
+The Hydrator also converts snake case property names (e.g. `user_id` to `userId`) to camel case automatically through its
+adapters.

 ## Attributes
-Different types of attributes are available, constraint attributes that limits what can be hydrated and hydration attributes that tells how it should be hydrated.
+Different types of attributes are available, constraint attributes that limits and validates what can be hydrated and hydration
+attributes that tells how it should be hydrated.

 ### Constraint attributes
-Constraint attributes validate input values.
+Validation attributes validate and constrain input values.

 | Attribute        | Description                                           | Arguments                    | Error codes it can return      |
 |:-----------------|:------------------------------------------------------|:-----------------------------|--------------------------------|